iamtheleos/world_cup_historical_analysis/README.md

 # world_cup_historical_analysis

-##This will be only a replication exercise of a existent project.
+##This will be only a replication exercise of a already existent project